Under the hood of the Tatuus Renault

 · Driving Line through GPS tracking

 This is the same state-of-the-art video recording system used by professional racing teams.
-Footage from each student's onboard camera is relayed to the Allen Berg website and available for students to download to study and to share with family and friends.
+Footage from the student's onboard camera is uploaded onto an SD card, available for students to take home to study and to share with family and friends.

 DRIVING NOTE: As cool and intriguing as all of the above "specs." are, there's little that can prepare even the most experienced driver who hasn't driven a full carbon fiber formula car on a fast road course ...
 The feel and feedback in one of these ABRS machnines is so beyond what even the most exotic of road cars offer that you'll need to keep telling yourself to "Breathe, breathe!" for the first few laps.
 Relax ... look ahead ... enjoy ... go fast!